• Skip to primary navigation

 • Email

-A classic tuna salad with celery, purple onion, dill pickle, hard-boiled eggs, and just the right amount of mayonnaise.
+The best tuna salad recipe with celery, purple onion, dill pickle, hard-boiled eggs, and just the right amount of mayonnaise.

-This healthy tuna salad is loaded with crisp celery, red onion, dill pickles, hard-boiled eggs and a light amount of a mayonnaise based dressing.
+This protein-packed tuna salad is loaded with crisp celery, red onion, dill pickles, hard-boiled eggs and a light amount of a mayonnaise based dressing.
+It is an easy and healthy lunch recipe that can be made in under 30 minutes.

 Jump to: